 - 1/4 plus 1/8 teaspoon cream of tartar

-2. In a large bowl, on the medium speed of an electric mixer, cream the butter until smooth.
-Add the sugar gradually and beat until fluffy, about 3 minutes.
-Add the eggs one at a time, beating well after each addition.
-Combine the flours and add in four parts, alternating with the milk and the vanilla extract, beating well after each addition.
+- 2. In a large bowl with an electric mixer on medium speed, beat the butter until smooth.
+Gradually add the sugar and beat until fluffy, about 3 minutes.
+Add the eggs, 1 at a time, beating well after each addition.
+Combine the flours and add them to the batter in 4 parts, alternating with the milk and the vanilla extract, beating well after each addition.
 Divide the batter among the cake pans.
 Bake for 20 to 25 minutes or until a cake tester inserted into center of cake comes out clean.
 Let the cakes cool in pans for 10 minutes.
 Remove from pans and cool completely on wire rack.

-2. When the coconut cake has cooled, spread half the filling between the first two layers of cake, then the other half between the second and third layers.
+- 4. When the coconut cake has cooled, spread half the filling between the first 2 layers of cake, then the other half between the second and third layers.
 There.
 You’ve assembled the cake.
 Set it aside while you make the frosting, which needs to be used to frost the cake immediately after it’s mixed.

-1. In an electric mixer bowl, combine the egg whites and the vanilla extract and set aside.
-In a medium-size saucepan over high heat, combine the water with the sugar and the cream of tartar.
-As the mixture begins to bubble at the edges, stir once to make sure the sugar is dissolved completely, then let it come to a rolling boll (about 2 to 3 minutes) and remove immediately from the heat.
+- 5. In an electric mixer bowl, combine the egg whites and the vanilla extract and set aside.
+In a medium saucepan over high heat, combine the water with the sugar and the cream of tartar.
+As the mixture begins to bubble at the edges, stir once to make sure the sugar is dissolved completely, then let it come to a rolling boll, which will take 2 to 3 minutes.
+Immediately remove from the heat.

-2. Now, in a medium-size bowl, on the medium-high speed of an electric mixer, beat the egg whites and the vanilla extract with the whisk attachment until foamy, about 1 minute.
+- 6. In a medium bowl with an electric mixer on medium-high speed, beat the egg whites and the vanilla extract with the whisk attachment until foamy, about 1 minute.

-3. Without turning off mixer, pour the sugar syrup into the beaten egg whites in a thin, steady stream.
-Continue beating constantly, on medium-high speed, for about 5 minutes or until stiff peaks form but the frosting is still creamy.
+- 7. Without turning off the mixer, pour the sugar syrup into the beaten egg whites in a thin, steady stream.
+Continue beating constantly on medium-high speed for about 5 minutes or until stiff peaks form but the frosting is still creamy.
 Frost top and sides of cake immediately, being generous with your swoops and swirls and flourishes.
 Generously sprinkle the top of the cake with shredded coconut.